-Student (A) will be able to analyze various loads acting on structure and design different components of RCC structure (B) at particular site (C) economically & safely (D).
+Student (A) will be able to analyze various loads acting on structure and design different components of RCC structure (B) at particular site (C) economically & safely.

-- 1. To provide a coherent development to the students for the courses in sector of Reinforced Concrete Designing. - 2.
+- 1. To provide a coherent development to the students for the courses in sector of reinforced concrete designing. - 2.
 To present the foundations of many basic engineering concepts related designing of structures. - 3.
 To give an experience in the implementation of designing concepts which are applied in field of structural engineering - 4.
 To involve the application of scientific and technological principles of design of buildings according to limit state method of design

-Design Philosophies: Introduction to various design philosophies, their merits and drawbacks, code provision and their meaning, Introduction to prestressed concrete.
+Design Philosophies: Introduction to various design philosophies; Merits and drawbacks of design philosophies; Code provision and their meaning; Introduction to pre-stressed concrete.

-Grid Structures: Types of R.C.C Grids, behaviour, design by approximate and exact methods.
+Grid Structures: Types of R.C.C Grids; Behaviour; Design by approximate and exact methods.

-Flat Slab: Definition, Types, behaviour, direct design method, Equivalent Frame Method.
+Flat Slab: Definition; Types; Behaviour; Direct design method; Equivalent frame method.

-Circular Cylindrical Shells: behaviour and design using ASCE Manual Method.
+Circular Cylindrical Shells: Behaviour and design using ASCE Manual Method.

-Concept of Ductility - Detailing for ductility - Design of beams, columns for ductility - Design of cast-in-situ joints in frames.
+Concept of ductility; Detailing for ductility; Design of beams and columns for ductility; Design of cast-in-situ joints in frames